SpoofyBot/Spoofy/README.md

 # :whale2: Spoofy

-Spoofy is a Discord bot that captures local Spotify audio broadcasted from a headless Spotify client known as spotifyd, and uploads it to a Discord voice channel
+Spoofy is a Discord bot that captures local Spotify audio broadcasted from a [Spotify client daemon known as spotifyd](https://github.com/Spotifyd/spotifyd), and uploads it to a Discord voice channel

-Using PulseAudio in an Alpine based image, spotifyd pipes playback from Spotify to a PulseAudio sink.
-That sink is captured In a Node based application, encoded with opus-codec, and sent to an active voice connection with the help of discordjs
+Using PulseAudio in an Alpine based image, [spotifyd](https://github.com/Spotifyd/spotifyd) pipes playback from Spotify to a PulseAudio sink.
+That sink is captured In a Node based application, encoded with [opus-codec](https://opus-codec.org/), and sent to an active voice connection with the help of [discordjs](https://discord.js.org/#/)

 ## :fox_face: Flex

-- ~160Mb Alpine image
+- 160Mb Alpine image
-- ~80-150Mb memory overhead
+- 80-150Mb memory overhead
 - < 3000ms Spotify Audio -> Discord Voice Latency
 - Low CPU Overhead (2% on a 5600x)
 - Control with any Spotify player the account has access to